Piha Surf Life Saving Club: Jet rescue boats

-The first jet rescue boat stationed at Piha the Sir John Logan Campbell was dedicated by Sir Dove Meyer Robinson on 2 December 1974 to coincide with the clubs fortieth anniversary.
+The first jet rescue boat stationed at Piha, the Sir John Logan Campbell, was dedicated by Sir Dove-Meyer Robinson on 2 December 1974 to coincide with the club's 40th anniversary.
 The boat was launched into deeper water beside the Pakiti rocks at the Southern end of the beach.
-The second boat Lady Cambell was added a few years later.
+A second boat, Lady Cambell, was added a few years later.
 Both boats were powered by three stage Hamilton jet units which enabled them to manoeuvre in shallow water and around swimmers without any of the risks of conventional propellers.

 Inflatable rescue boats (or IRBs)

-Club member Don "Bluey" Wright was the New Zealand Powercraft Officer from 1976 to 1979.
-Development and operation of Jet Rescue Boats had been pushed as far as they could go and needed highly qualified crew, were expensive to maintain & operate and sometimes had problems during launch and retrieval.
+Club member Don "Bluey" Wright was the New Zealand powercraft officer from 1976 to 1979.
+Development and operation of jet rescue boats had been pushed as far as they could go and needed highly qualified crew, were expensive to maintain and operate and sometimes had problems during launch and retrieval.

-The Schwepps Powercraft Congress was held at Piha in 1976 and introduced many clubs in New Zealand to the value and capabilities of IRBs.
-Don and the Speights family worked together to develop the Arancia Inflatable Rescue Boat with the Mk I Arancia IRB being tested at Piha in November 1978.
+The Schweppes Powercraft Congress was held at Piha in 1976 and introduced many clubs in New Zealand to the value and capabilities of IRBs.
+Don Wright and the Speights family worked together to develop the Arancia inflatable rescue boat with the Mk I Arancia IRB being tested at Piha in November 1978.
 During this test the first ever rescue of a swimmer washed up on rocks occurred.
-Don knew how boats worked and with others such as; Rob Ferguson, Murray Wood, Basil Vertongen, Loius Jordian, John Hosiaux spent a lot of time getting the engines and hulls right and promoting their use.
+Wright was experienced with boats and along with others including Rob Ferguson, Murray Wood, Basil Vertongen, Loius Jordian, John Hosiaux spent much time getting the engines and hulls right and promoting their use.

 Bluey Wright introduced qualifications for drivers and crew.
-Out-of-season IRB Rescue Competitions started at Piha.
+Out-of-season IRB Rescue Competitions began at Piha.
 In 1981 Bluey and his son Tony won two of three events at the first Europa IRB Nationals which were held at Piha.

 By 1981 50% of all surf rescues in New Zealand were performed by IRBs.
 IRBs feature in the TV series Piha Rescue.

 Piha Juniors - Nipper Life Guards

-Piha Juniors under the instruction of Ron "Snooper" Cooper way back in the early 1950s were called the young un's.
-These Juniors were soon to be the front line guards due to work commitments of the Senior Guards.
+In the early 1950s, Piha Juniors under the instruction of Ron "Snooper" Cooper were called the "young un's".
+The Juniors soon became the front line guards due to work commitments of the Senior Guards.
 Don "Bluey" Wright 1955–1956 took the Juniors.
 Buddy Lucas from 1971.
-Gordon Barker helped by Ken Morris 1975–1983.
+Gordon Barker assisted by Ken Morris 1975–1983.
 This was the start of the Nipper movement.

-July 1994 saw twenty three Juniors off to train at Huntington Beach, Los Angeles, California.
+In July 1994 23 Juniors travelled to Huntington Beach, Los Angeles, California for training.

 Sponsors

-Piha Surf Life Saving Club is proudly supported by:
+Piha Surf Life Saving Club is supported by :